goschtl/zope/zc.z3monitor/branches/dev/src/zc/z3monitor/README.txt

     0.0    (0)
     -> CLOSE

-The extra lone of output gine connection debug info.
+The extra line of output gine connection debug info.
 If we set some additional input, we'll see it:

     >>> conn1.setDebugInfo('/foo')